SIGN UP FOR OUR NEWSLETTER

 Travel insurance is probably the least exciting part of planning a cycling tour.
 But without it, you could find yourself stuck in a costly and potentially dangerous medical limbo overseas.

 Tour leaders with TDA Global Cycling spend many hours speaking with travel insurance companies – calling from satellite phones or cell phones, from desert camps, hospitals, hotel parking lots and a myriad of other locations.
 This is in an effort to help one of our cyclists start an insurance claim and get support after an accident, serious health issue, theft or loss.

 It can be especially challenging to get insurance coverage for all situations and for the multiple countries involved in long distance cycle touring .
 Here we are trying to cover all aspects of travel insurance and we hope that this information will be really valuable, whether you are cycling a week by yourself in the Pyrenees, bike packing the Great Divide or traveling with a group like TDA Global Cycling through 8 countries across the Silk Route.

 As this is a lengthy and detailed post, some of it may not be relevant to you.
 So use the links here to skip ahead…

 - Exclusions and Conditions for Adventure Activities

 - Filing a Claim

 Depending on the country you live in there may be different ways to buy your travel insurance.
-Usually a travel insurance policy will be available through banks, automobile associations, travel agencies and, of course, there are many sites like World Nomads who make it a quick and easy process online.
+Usually a travel insurance policy will be available through banks, automobile associations, travel agencies and, of course, there are many websites that make it a quick and easy process online.

 If your credit card includes travel insurance it likely needs to be activated before you travel, and depending on the length of your trip, might need to be extended.